busstoptaktik/geodesy/ruminations/002-rumination.md

 ### Prologue

 Architecturally, the operators in Rust Geodesy (`cart`, `tmerc`, `helmert` etc.) live below the API surface.
 This means they are not (and should not be) described in the API documentation over at [docs.rs](https://docs.rs/geodesy).
 Rather, their use should be documented in a separate *Rust Geodesy User's Guide*, a book which may materialize some day, as time permits, interest demands, and RG has matured and stabilized sufficiently.
-Until then, this *Comment* will serve as stop gap for operator documentation.
+Until then, this *Rumination* will serve as stop gap for operator documentation.

 A *Rust Geodesy Programmer's Guide* would probably also be useful, and wil definitely materialize before the next week with ten fridays.
-Until then, the [API documentation](https://docs.rs/geodesy), the [code examples](/examples), and the [architectural overview](/comments/000-comment.md) may be useful.
-The RG transformation program `kp` will be described in an upcomming [RG Comment](/comments/003-comment.md).
+Until then, the [API documentation](https://docs.rs/geodesy), the [code examples](/examples), and the [architectural overview](/ruminations/000-rumination.md) may be useful.
+The RG transformation program `kp` will be described in an upcomming [RG Rumination](/ruminations/003-rumination.md).
 Its [source code](/src/bin/kp.rs) may also be of interest as  study material for programmers.
 But since it is particularly useful for practical experimentation with RG operators, let's start with a *very* brief description of `kp`.

 ### A brief `kp` HOWTO